 Jeff Wayne’s The War of the Worlds Immersive Experience

 This live immersive experience has been in London since 2019 but thanks to the pandemic (an event not too dissimilar from the death and destruction the story itself tells), it’s been shut for most of 2020 and 2021.
-The moment tickets came back on sale in early 2021, we re-downloaded the album and started getting ready for our very own Martian adventure.
+The moment tickets came back on sale, we re-downloaded the album and started getting ready for our very own Martian adventure.